Sopage/flutter_vless/README.md

 ---

 ## Key features
-- Supports iOS and Android out of the box, with routing and similar features available
+- Supports iOS, macOS, Android, and Windows out of the box, with routing and similar features available
-- Run flutter_vless as a local proxy or using the VPN mode (Network Extension / VpnService).
+- Run flutter_vless as a local proxy or using the VPN mode (Network Extension / VpnService / TUN/TAP).
 - Parse VLESS/VMESS share links and generate ready-to-run configurations.
 - Measure server delay (ping) for a configuration.
 - Edit configuration (ports, DNS, routing, etc.).